 About the Medical Licensing Assessment

-If you need to take the Medical Licensing Assessment (MLA), there will be a two-part assessment.
+The Medical Licensing Assessment (MLA) will be a two-part assessment.

 When will the MLA start?